tcfev/Fordem/README.md

 # forDem برای مردم‌گردانی
 ## A censorship-resistant e-Democracy platform
 forDem ia an international multi-platform democracy and mobilization platform/app, that respects privacy and is oriented on data security.
-It is an inter-connected app in the fediverse and beyond, that is supposed to be a central hub for civil society while organizing political action, canalizing social struggles and discussions in society. forDem is there to make the voice of civil society movements heard and maximize their impact.
+It is an inter-connected app in the fediverse and beyond, that is supposed to be a central hub for civil society while organizing political action, canalizing social struggles and discussions in society. forDem is there to make the voice of civil society movements¹ heard and maximize their impact.

 Check the [`Feature List`](https://github.com/tcfev/forDem/issues/85)
 Want to Join?: [`check here`](https://github.com/tcfev/forDem/issues/61)  & [`this discussion`](https://github.com/tcfev/forDem/discussions/52)